Michael Moriarty

-Michael Moriarty (born April 5, 1941) is an American-Canadian actor.
+Michael George Moriarty (born April 5, 1941) is an American actor.
 He received an Emmy Award and Golden Globe Award for his role as a Nazi SS officer in the 1978 miniseries Holocaust and a Tony Award in 1974 for his performance in the play Find Your Way Home.
 He starred as Executive Assistant District Attorney Benjamin Stone for the first four seasons (1990–1994) of the television show Law & Order.
 Moriarty is also known for his roles in films such as Bang the Drum Slowly, Who'll Stop the Rain, Q: The Winged Serpent, The Stuff, Pale Rider, Troll, Courage Under Fire, and Shiloh.

+Moriarty is the grandson of Major League Baseball player, manager, scout, and umpire, George Joseph Moriarty.

 Early life

-Michael Moriarty was born in Detroit, Michigan, on April 5, 1941.
-He is the son of Eleanor (née Paul) and George Moriarty, a surgeon.
-His grandfather George Moriarty was a third baseman, umpire, and manager in major-league baseball for nearly 40 years.
+Moriarty was born in Detroit, Michigan, on April 5, 1941, the son of Eleanor—née Paull—and Dr. George Moriarty, a surgeon.
+His parents divorced when he was 11.

 Moriarty attended middle school at Cranbrook School in Bloomfield Hills before transferring to the University of Detroit Jesuit High School, graduating in 1959.
-He then matriculated at Dartmouth College, where he was a theatre major, in the class of 1963.
-After receiving his bachelor of arts degree, he left for London, England, where he enrolled in the London Academy of Music and Dramatic Art, having received a Fulbright Scholarship.
+He then majored in theater at Dartmouth College, graduating with a bachelor of arts degree in 1963.
+He received a Fulbright Scholarship and moved to London, where he enrolled in the London Academy of Music and Dramatic Art.